tty-13/packer-templates/debian-12/README.md

 This creates a very bare Debian bookworm VM template for proxmox with the following settings :
 - Q35 machine and UEFI bios
 - Cloud-init
-- SSH public key only authentication
+- SSH public-key-only authentication
-- ANSSI-compliant partitioning with remount hooks for maitenance
+- ANSSI-compliant partitioning with remount hooks for maintenance

 Rename *credentials.template* to *credentials.pkr.hcl*.
 Also don't forget to set your credentials for communicating with the Proxmox API in the parent folder (*../proxmox_api_credentials.pkr.hcl*)